VO1D-H3ART/SRS-viewer/README.md

 ## Using HTTP and Not HTTPS (GitHub Pages)

 To bypass the use of HTTPS we host the viewer.html on the SRS server itself.
-In order to do this Right click on the SRS desktop shortcut -> open file location -> objs -> nginx -> html and paste the viewer.html in this folder.
+In order to do this:

+Right click on the SRS desktop shortcut -> open file location -> objs -> nginx -> html and paste the viewer.html in this folder.

 To open this folder in the broswer you have to do **http**:// YOUR IP HERE/viewer.html DO NOT FORGET TO USE **HTTP**